 Approach to Learning and Skill Development

-FAS Managers’ Essentials is designed to maximize participants’ ability to use newly-gained knowledge and skills in their management role.
+FAS Managers' Essentials is designed to maximize participants' ability to learn and internalize newly-gained knowledge and skills in their management role.

 - Interactive, hands-on learning.
 Learning occurs best in an active, engaging context.
 Each session is highly interactive, with lively discussion and plentiful opportunities to practice newly-learned skills through role-playing and other actions.
 Learning activities are completed by individuals, in pairs, groups, and as teams.

 - Opportunity to hear from other managers.
 Participants will learn directly from peers and more experienced managers through open and informal dialogues and invited FAS guest speakers.

 - Assignments.
 Take home work will include readings about upcoming topics and prompts to guide participants in processing the program’s lessons.